-We currently defer dry-docking amounts based on the costs budgeted under the management agreements.
-At the date of our initial public offering, certain amounts were paid by our predecessor to our Manager for expected dry-docking liabilities relating to vessels currently in operation.
+We currently defer dry-docking amounts based on the costs incurred under the management agreements.
+At the date of our initial public offering, certain amounts were paid by our predecessor to our Manager for expected dry-docking liabilities relating to certain vessels currently in operation.
 These amounts are not included in our consolidated financial statements as they are recorded by our Manager.
-As of December 31, 2008, we estimate that the five-year China based dry-docking costs for the vessels currently in operation would range from \$0.4 million to \$0.6 million per vessel.
-Based on this estimate, if the current operating fleet dry-docked and the dry-docking costs were deferred, the expected annual amortization of dry-docking costs would be approximately \$3.3 million for the 35 vessels.
+As of December 31, 2009, we estimate that the five-year China based dry-docking costs for the vessels currently in operation would range from \$0.4 million to \$0.6 million per vessel.
+Based on this estimate, if the current operating fleet dry-docked and the dry-docking costs were deferred, the expected annual amortization of dry-docking costs would be approximately \$3.8 million for the 42 vessels in our fleet as of December 31, 2009.
 The actual costs may be materially different than this estimate.
-Dry-docking costs are subject to changes in global economics, port availability, and changes in trade routes made by the Charterer, which may cause actual costs to be materially different than current estimates.
+Dry-docking costs are subject to changes in global economics, port availability and changes in trade routes made by the charterer, which may cause actual costs to be materially different than current estimates.
+We will reimburse the Manager for the amount of dry-docking costs that are considered to be "extraordinary costs and expenses" as defined in the management agreements.